bitmakerlabs/dev_environment_setup/README.md

 Awesome!
 That's it.

+#### Cleaning House

 At this point you can spend a few minutes in the "Ubuntu Software Centre" uninstalling any of the cruft you don't want.
 At a bare minimum, you should de-amazonify your system.

 ![Amazon in Search Results Ubuntu.
 Hotlinked from a now out of date Lifehacker post](/assets/de_amazon.jpeg)

-Click on the top icon in the left-hand navigation (the button that [looks like](/assets/de_amazon.jpeg) it's from the opening credit sequence of the James Bond movies).
+Click on the top icon in the left-hand navigation (the button that [looks like](/assets/bond.jpeg) it's from the opening credit sequence of the James Bond movies).
 This button is called 'Dash' in Ubuntu-ese.
 A search bar will appear.
 To the right of that search bar click on 'Filter results'.
 You will likely want to deselect 'Amazon' as a source for your search results.
 Also for good measure deselect Soundcloud, the Ubuntu Music store, and any other option that is likely to pollute the results in the Dash launcher.

 To make these changes permanent, see [How to remove Amazon and Ubuntu One Music?](http://askubuntu.com/questions/363912/how-to-remove-amazon-and-ubuntu-one-music) at askubuntu.com

 With that done, you are ready to get your Bitmaker on.

-#Suggested Linux Setup for BitmakerLabs * Setting Up a Work Environment
+#Setting Up a Work Environment

 After you have installed Ubuntu on your computer, you are ready to turn it into a lean, mean coding machine.